 Teaching toddlers yoga is a beautiful gift.
 Lo is trained in “Kidding Around Yoga.”
 KAY encompasses the 5 branches of Yoga in a clear engaging method.
 Calming your child through storytelling, singing, dancing, skipping, marching, jogging, shaking, laughing, hopping, and limbo‐ing ALL while practicing Yoga to original KAY music.

 Koo Koo Head

 Mini People Meditation

-Once the little cuties had learned that we do yoga in order to prepare our bodies for meditation, we put on our imaginary yoga glasses and gave the ancient practice a shot!
+Once the little cuties had learned that we do yoga in order to prepare our bodies for meditation, we put on our imaginary yoga glasses.
 Flipping these fake glasses set us up for our fingers to kiss, forming mudras, which we placed on our laps.
 We repeated our mantra, “Peace Begins With Me" 4x.
 We then whispered it four times, and silently chanted in our minds for the final four repetitions.
 As we said each word, we touched our thumb to kiss alternating fingers, keeping the kids in a rhythm of sorts.

-The girls got a little chatty towards the end so we formed a circle and discussed another aspect of yoga, Karma.
-Their “OMwork" (which is super fun for little ones because it is typically a “big kid thing!") was to practice Karma Yoga for someone in their family.
+The girls got a little chatty towards the end.
+We formed a circle and discussed another aspect of yoga, Karma.
+Their “OMwork" (which is super fun for little ones because it is typically a “big kid thing!") was to practice Karma Yoga.
 Not only were they down, but they were also enthusiastic about things that they had already done, practicing Karma yoga without even realizing it.

 The Secret Garden